Search

 Breathing New Life into a Community Landmark

 Vacated in 2010, the grade B listed building of Tynecastle High School site had lain empty and was falling into disrepair.
-With its historical interest and architectural features, it was a valuable asset for the area.
+Designed by renowned architect John Alexander Carfrae, the historical and architectural interest made it a valuable asset for the area.

 Background